o-morikawa/Gaugefields.jl/README.md

 if there's a possibility that you use the original Gaugefields.jl package or modify it.

-Download the code locally, then in Julia REPL in the package mode,
+Download the codes in "Gaugefields" directory locally, then in Julia REPL in the package mode,
 ```
 dev /<your full path>/Gaugefields
 ```